top of page

 From Our President

-Unfortunately, we have had to turn people away due to the overflow of intake.
+Unfortunately, 2025 brought and overflow of animals all over New Jersey.
+We have had to turn people away due to the our overflow of intake.
 This is something that breaks our hearts, not being able to take in these animals in need.
 The best we can do is recommended Trap, Neuter and Return (TNR) these souls back to the locations they were found.
-After all TNR is the reason, this group was started over 32 years ago.
+After all TNR is the reason, this group was started over 35 years ago.
 Homeowners can continue to feed these babies, while ensuring no new babies are born.
 We cannot help them without your help and the help of the local communities.
 We can help stabilize the colony by altering, vaccinating and giving any medical attention needed.
 If you or know anyone one feeding unaltered stray’s, we beg you and your community to educate on TNR.
 All of us need to help reduce the current over-population of strays.
 Please, please, please get them altered before the next litter.
 Don’t wait until you see kittens!

 S.T.A.R.T. refuses to let down the four-legged community.
 We are thankful for the generosity of so many that have provided financial support for our fur-babies during this challenging time.
 As everyone knows, these past years have put a strain on all of us!
 While all of our lives have changed, the one constant for us has been our rescue life.
 We never forget that our fur-babies will always need our help, to give them a chance for a better life.